 China is moving away from encouraging foreign direct investment (FDI) in complete vehicle manufacturing towards research and development (R&D) of new energy vehicles.
-The National Development and Reform Commission and Ministry of Commerce released the Catalogue of Industries for Guiding Foreign Investment (2011 revision) in January 2012.
-It removes ‘complete vehicle manufacturing’ from the ‘encouraged’ to ‘permitted’ category, considering the overcapacity and abundant FDI in this area.
+The National Development and Reform Commission and Ministry of Commerce released the Catalogue of Industries for Guiding Foreign Investment (2011 revision) in January 2012, which removes ‘complete vehicle manufacturing’ from the ‘encouraged’ to ‘permitted’ category, considering the abundance of FDI in this area.

-Instead, the government encourages investment in R&D and new energy vehicles.
-Below are the detailed development priorities from the Transport and Transportation Equipment Manufacturing of Item 19:
+The government encourages investment in R&D and new energy vehicles.
+Detailed development priorities of manufacturing:

 - and R&D of engines

 - key automotive components and parts and R&D of key technologies

 - and R&D of automotive electrics and electronics

-- Manufacturing of key automotive components and parts for new energy vehicles
+- of key automotive components and parts for new energy vehicles.

-The development of new energy vehicles suggests opportunities in improving fuel efficiency, power battery research and development to make vehicles safer, more reliable and lighter.
-The construction and technology of charging facilities is also needed to foster the development of EV infrastructure.
+The development of new energy vehicles suggests opportunities in improving fuel efficiency, power battery research and development, to improve the reliability and safety of vehicles.
+Construction and technical upgrading of charging facilities is also needed to foster the development of EV infrastructure.